odelame/shortestPath/README.md

 TO show the solution click tab.
 To clear the board click space.
 To remove the solution click backspace.
+To tick one step in the solution click 'c'.

 To start the program use ./minPath.pt
 Can also be started with -he --height, -w --width, -s --squaresize